Mahhyya/Splunk-Log-Analysis/04-brute-force/brute-force.md

 ## Findings
 - IPs flagged by Approach B: _fill in_
 - Any brute-force-then-breach IPs found (Approach C): No IPs in this dataset exhibited a brute-force-then-breach pattern — attacking source IPs either failed consistently across all attempts or succeeded without any preceding failures, suggesting the successful logins may represent legitimate users rather than compromised brute-force attempts.
-- Password spraying detected: _fill in / none observed_
+- Password spraying detected:No source IP exhibited password-spraying behavior (targeting 5+ distinct usernames) in this dataset — failed attempts were concentrated on a small number of usernames per IP, consistent with targeted brute-force rather than spraying.
 ## Screenshots

 **Approach A — High attempt count per connection**